Nusa Penida Itinerary For 3 Days: Tips + Best Places!

 Got an extra day?
 Swim with manta rays!

 If you can add to your 3 day Nusa Penida itinerary, explore the craggy coastline by boat during your fourth day on the island.
-I actually did this at a later date from neighbouring island, Nusa Lembongan, but it’s easy to do from Nusa Penida too.
+I did this at a later date from neighbouring island, Nusa Lembongan, but it’s easy to do from Nusa Penida too.
 In fact, it’s easier here because they’re most commonly found around Manta Point.

 Snorkelling trips are very affordable, starting at 150,000 IDR for a half-day.
 If you have time, do it!